corkami/collisions/hashquines/README.md

 For these hashquines, new forms of hash collisions were introduced by *Mako*:

 - Rather than relying on UniColl, FastColl was modified to force the creation of a JPEG comment `FF FE` right before the collision difference.
-Very useful also for standard collisions.
+Also useable for standard JPEG [collisions](../examples/free).

 - Similarly, in the PDF hashquine with text, 32b of the FastColl are forced to be ` Do(...)` which is a valid PDF operator.
 It's very nice to have such a short text operator that can be abused in the middle of a collision block!